MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 Unlike AAS, Power BI Premium doesn't support [alias server names](/azure/analysis-services/analysis-services-server-alias).

-### Dynamic Management Views (DMVs)
+### Dynamic management views (DMVs)

 Some [DMVs](/analysis-services/instances/use-dynamic-management-views-dmvs-to-monitor-analysis-services) that work in AAS aren't accessible in Power BI Premium because they require Analysis Services server-admin permissions.
-Power BI has workspace roles, but there isn't a workspace role that relates to Analysis Services server-admin permissions.
+Power BI has workspace roles, but there isn't a workspace role that grants the equivalent of Analysis Services server-admin permissions.

 ### PowerShell